IBM-Cloud/tekton-toolchain/lab1-simple/README.md

     - name: xx1
 ```

 And you see the task steps that were executed.
 No surprises.
-The steps are commands executed in the associated container and give you a feel for the environment
+The steps are commands executed in the associated container and give you a feel for the environment.
+The `ubuntu` container was supplied by [hub.docker.com](https://hub.docker.com/_/ubuntu)

 ```
 apiVersion: tekton.dev/v1alpha1